5 min read

 Why Microsoft Teams should be your next phone system

-And if you too have been using Microsoft Teams in recent months, you know how extremely valuable it is to have one unified solution that does it all.
-But can Microsoft Teams replace your entire business phone system?
-Absolutely.
+If you have been using Microsoft Teams before, you know how extremely valuable it is to have one unified solution that does it all.
+And now you can make calls directly from Teams by using it as a business phone system.

-Now you can make calls directly from Teams by using it as a business phone system.
 And everyone can always reach you with your landline number, even when you’re on the road.

 What’s more, as long as you're using an Enreach mobile phone plan, both Teams and the telecommunication network know when you’re on a call – be it a Teams meeting or a regular phone call – and automatically signal your status as “busy”.
 Therefore, there’s no need for writing “In a meeting, I’ll call you back” messages anymore.